 Yes, the field of software engineering often attracts people who are into science fiction.
 Every tech field does.
 And yes, software development is where you can earn more than average even if you don’t have solid social skills.
 This is why you would see a fair share of nerds in there.

-But lack of social skills will limit your career progression.
+However, a lack of social skills will limit your career progression.
 You will probably stay at mid-level forever.
 So, not only nerds join the profession.
-There are many extroverted, well-groomed and well-spoken people too.
+There are many extroverted, well-groomed, and well-spoken people too.

 The reality is that there is no such thing as a typical programmer.
 All of us are different.
 There is, for example, John Sonmez, a former software developer who now owns Simple Programmer – a company that specializes in teaching programmers necessary soft skills.
 Does he look like a typical nerd?

 Neither am I a nerd.
 I don’t have social anxiety and I’m not afraid to meet people.
 I do enjoy contact sports and I keep myself as strong and fit as I can.
 This is what I look like:

 So stop saying that all programmers are nerds.
 We are not.

 And if you are thinking about becoming a programmer, but you are hesitating, because you aren’t a nerd – stop hesitating.
 You don’t have to be a particular kind of person to become a programmer.
 We are all different.